 $300 will do, and it will do very nicely!

 With a little more quality, and little more pizzazz, you’ll be rocking an affordable acoustic-electric guitar with a solid reputation.

 We’ve found the jazziest lineup in this price category!

 The Top Electric-Acoustic Guitars for Less Than $300

-Any one of the guitars in this lineup would be an excellent first-time guitar.
-We even have some options that are probably more inline with what you’re wanting to spend.
+Any one of the guitars in this lineup would be an excellent first-time acoustic electric guitar for a beginner.
+We even have some good options that are probably more inline with what you’re wanting to spend.
 Beginners will love the options we’ve laid out.

 We did say $300 is all you need.
 It caters to all levels of guitarists, and we’re here to prove it!

 7 Best Acoustic Electric Guitars Under $300